Welcome! Thank you for stopping by my weebly website. -

 She said, "You are amazing."

 "Oh, I wouldn't say amazing.
 Yes, I think I'm very good.
-It's too late for me to have a career as a Diva.
-When I'm practicing clarinet, I play that maybe better than I sing.
-You could hear me at my website.
-I sing because it makes me feel better."
+It's too late for me to have a career [to play roles as a Diva would.]"

-If people hear me, and it makes them feel better, too, then that's nice, too.
+If people hear me, and it makes them feel better, too, then that's an important and nice contribution, too.

 Hence Max late last night said, "I could hear you singing, today.
 It was very pretty."